wrightmat/dnd-eberron/locations/Lyrenton.md

 > | Destination | 🕓 `VIEW[round(250 / (({Travel Calculators#MilesPerHour}*{Travel Calculators#HoursPerDay})*{Travel Calculators#SpeedMultiplier}),1)]` days |
 > ###### Comments
 > `=this.comments`

+Lyrenton was a town of the nation of Cyre, now lying in eastern Darguun, close to the dead-gray mist on the border of the Mournland.
+It lies on an Orien trade road from the Gathering Stone and leading into the Mournland, into the Field of Ruins.

+Once prosperous, Lyrenton now lies in ruins.
+The Ghaal'dar tribes think it to be cursed and a place best avoided.

+The ruins somehow attract monstrosities from out of the Mournland.
+Moreover, those who enter and breathe the air risk developing a strange wasting disease within the day.

+There are reports of terrible wailing coming from the ruins.
+At night, their echoes carry over the plains for miles.

 ### Characters